Storidge/packer-cio/README.md

 aws-u18.json 		- Base install of Ubuntu 18.04 with Storidge CIO for AWS AMI

+aws-u20.json    - Base install of Ubuntu 20.04 with Storidge CIO for AWS AMI

+aws-k8s-c7xl3.json - Base install of Centos 7.4 with Kubernetes 1.18 for AWS AMI

+aws-k8s-u18.json - Base install of Ubuntu 18.04 with Kubernetes 1.18 for AWS AMI

 do-c7xl3.json 	- Base install of Centos 7.4 with Storidge CIO for DigitalOcean

 do-u16.json 		- Base install of Ubuntu 16.04 with Storidge CIO for DigitalOcean

 do-u18.json 		- Base install of Ubuntu 18.04 with Storidge CIO for DigitalOcean

+do-u20.json     - Base install of Ubuntu 20.04 with Storidge CIO for DigitalOcean

+eks-1.18-cio-c7xl3.json - Base install of Centos 7.4 with Storidge CIO and Kubernetes 1.18 for AWS EKS AMI

+eks-1.18-cio-u18.json - Base install of Ubuntu 18.04 with Storidge CIO and Kubernetes 1.18 for AWS EKS AMI

 ## Usage
 [Download Packer](https://www.packer.io/downloads.html)